-Under the authority of the Real Estate Services Act, the Council is responsible for determining the appropriate education for individuals seeking to be licensed as real estate practitioners, including real estate representatives, associate brokers and managing brokers engaged in real estate sales, rental and strata property management.
-The administration of licensing courses has been delegated to the University of British Columbia’s Sauder School of Business (Real Estate Division), Vancouver.
+The Council is responsible for determining the appropriate education for individuals seeking to be licensed as real estate practitioners.
+The administration of licensing courses is delegated to the University of British Columbia’s Sauder School of Business (Real Estate Division).

-In addition to establishing licensing guidelines and reviewing licensing courses, the Council considers a multitude of education and experience exemption requests from both licensees and members of the public on a daily basis.
+In addition to establishing licensing guidelines and reviewing licensing courses, the Council considers education and experience exemption requests from both licensees and prospective licensees.

 Relicensing Education Program

 RECBC regularly provides licensees with industry updates and related information in order that licensees may effectively carry out their duties.
 We do this through our Professional Standards Manual, Brokerage Standards Manual, electronic News Bulletins and Report from Council newsletters.
 We keep members of the public informed through our consumer brochures, public web site, and day-to-day handling of telephone, e-mail, and written inquiries from the public.

-The Council is responsible for all licensing procedures associated with both individuals and brokerages under the Real Estate Services Act.
-The Council administers a number of processes in connection with the issuance of licences including the following:
+The Council is responsible for licensing individuals and brokerages under the Real Estate Services Act.
+The Council administers a number of processes in connection with the issuance of licences including:

 - determining suitability for all licence applicants